 Who needs situational training?

-Most careers – at least in some or other form – do.
-Whether your part of an ambulance team or training to skydive, doing it in Virtual Reality first can equip you with skills that prepare you better for “the real thing” when you get to it.
+Most careers – at least in some other form – do.
+Whether you part of an ambulance team or training to skydive, doing it in Virtual Reality first can equip you with skills that prepare you better for “the real thing” when you get to it.

 Medical doctors can even walk their way through the human body with the help of VR: This makes proper training of expert surgeons easier no matter where in the world the uplink is made from.

 Any career that requires interaction between people can benefit from practicing this in virtual reality to see how situations pan out in theory before they are tested out on real customers or clients.

 Some VR programs illustrate this by placing trainees in the middle of a sales transaction – often with a difficult customer – and give them several ways to get from A to B with several different outcomes.

 Interactive trials like this can be practically applied to any career where business-to-customer interaction is necessary.